Top Tips On Helping To “Christmas Proof” Your Child’s Sleep

-Many families will travel to be with loved ones this yuletide, so Christmas-proof your child’s sleep with the following tips:
+Many families will travel to be with loved ones this year, so Christmas-proof your child’s sleep whilst on the move with the following tips:

-- Ideally, travel during the day and arrive at your location in advance of sleep time.
-This way you can acclimatise your child to their new sleep room
+- Ideally travel during the day and arrive at your location in advance of sleep time.
+This way you can acclimatize your child to their new sleep room.

 - Don’t forget your familiar items: the teddy, the blanket, the music CD that you normally play and familiar books that you routinely read.

-- Ensure that you are providing a good sleep space: a cot (travel or conventional) or bed if that is where your child normally sleeps.
+- Ensure that you are providing a good sleep space: a cot (Check out the Baby Elegance travel cots here) or bed if that is where your child normally sleeps.
 Bring with you the sheets from their cot at home that they slept on the night before, so they can smell their familiar environment.

 - Try to keep bedtime as similar as possible, both timing wise and procedure.
 Consider adding an extra 10 minutes to your bedtime routine to help ease them into the unfamiliar environment

-- Avoid sharing the bed if you don’t normally so that you don’t create an expectation when you arrive home
+- If possible, avoid sharing the bed if you don’t normally so that you don’t create an expectation when you arrive home

 - If you are travelling through time zones, get straight into the location time